JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

 require some programming for their behavior while they are waiting, I don't just want them to stand still.
 I may have to deal with that later.
 For now, just the timer.

+In order to get some waiting behavior, which I want to be looking back and forth, I will need to:

+#.
+Calculate where I want them to look: 90 degrees from their original direction
+#.
+Test to see if they are looking in that direction.
+#.
+If so, pause briefly before having them look in the opposite direction

+This will require another timer and an extra function that is only called when the scan_direction needs to be changed.